Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 - **Disabled Focused Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the button is disabled in conjunction with it having mouse or keyboard focus.
 - **Disabled Focused Volume Db** - The volume of the Disabled Focused Sound, in dB.
 - **Disabled Focused Pitch Scale** - The pitch and tempo of the Disabled Focused Sound, as a multiplier of the audio sample's sample rate.

-- **Mix Target** - If the audio configuration has more than two speakers, this sets the target channels.
-With *Stereo*, the audio will be played only on the first channel.
-With *Surround*, the audio will be played on all surround channels.
-With *Center*, the audio will be played on the second channel, which is usually the center.
-- **Bus Name** - The [audio bus](https://docs.godotengine.org/en/stable/tutorials/audio/audio_buses.html) on which this button's audio is playing.
-If the name of the audio bus is invalid or this property is unset it will default to the `Master` audio bus.

-#### BaseButton Properties
-- **Disabled** - If *true*, the button is in the disabled state and can't be pressed or toggled. *Note: This also disables all input events, meaning texture and sound handling gets disabled as well.
-In the event of this property being set to true, the plugin will use the texture provided by the `Disabled Normal` as a fallback.
-To prevent this, use the plugin's custom `Is Disabled` property instead.*
-- **Toggle Mode** - If *true*, the button is in the toggle mode.
-Makes the button flip state between pressed and unpressed each time it is clicked.
-If *false* then the button will only remain pressed as long as the button is being pressed down by holding the input down, and will revert to the non-pressed state as soon as the input is released.
-- **Shortcut In Tooltip** - If *true*, the button will add information about its shortcut in the tooltip.
-- **Pressed** - If *true*, the button is in the pressed state.
-Means the button is pressed down or toggled.
-Only works if the `Toggle Mode` property is set to *true*. *Note: Setting the `Pressed` property to *true* will result in the `toggled` signal to be emitted.
-If you want to change the pressed state without emitting the `toggled` signal, use the `set_pressed_no_signal()` built-in function.
-- **Action Mode** - Determines when the button is considered clicked.
-- **Button Mask** - The binary mark to choose which mouse buttons this button will respond to.
-- **Enabled Focus Mode** - This property has been deprecated due to redundancy and will be removed in Godot 4.0.
-This property no longer has any effect when set.
-Please use the `Control/Focus/Mode` property instead.
-- **Keep Pressed Outside** - If *true*, the button stays pressed when moving the cursor outside the button while pressing it.
-- **Shortcut** - The [ShortCut](https://docs.godotengine.org/en/stable/classes/class_shortcut.html) associated with the button.
-- **Group** - The [ButtonGroup](https://docs.godotengine.org/en/stable/classes/class_buttongroup.html) associated with the button.

 ## Got Any Feedback?